giovannilentini/file_system/README.md

 ## Contributions

 This project was developed as part of an educational exercise to understand the fundamentals of file systems and the low-level operations involved in their implementation.

-For more details and to explore the source code, visit the GitHub repository.